creativescala/doodle/docs/src/main/mdoc/core/index.md

 ## Transform

-A @scaladoc[Transform](doodle.core.Transform), in Doodle, represents an [affine transform](https://en.wikipedia.org/wiki/Affine_transformation) in two-dimensions.
-The easiest way to create a `Transform` is via the methods on the @scaladoc[companion object](doodle.core.Transform$).
+A @:api(doodle.core.Transform), in Doodle, represents an [affine transform](https://en.wikipedia.org/wiki/Affine_transformation) in two-dimensions.
+The easiest way to create a `Transform` is via the methods on the @:api(doodle.core.Transform$).
 Here are some examples.

 ```scala mdoc:silent
 Transform.scale(5.0, -2.0)